dminischetti/dminischetti.github.io/content/posts/minimalist-desk-setup-productivity-2025.md

 ---
 Looking to summon laser-sharp focus, deep work, and maybe even impress your cat with your organizational skills?
 This minimalist desk setup guide might not get you a promotion (no promises), but it *will* help you build a distraction-free workspace so intentional that your brain has no choice but to show up and do the work.

-I’ve refined this setup through remote work, ADHD tendencies, parenting chaos, and a borderline obsession with minimalism.
+I’ve refined this setup through remote work, parenting chaos, and a borderline obsession with minimalism.
 The result?
 A desk that looks simple—but works like a tactical command center for productivity.

 Ready to build yours?
 Let’s break it down by gear, layout, sensory hacks, and a few unpopular (but genius) rules that keep me productive and sane.
 Spoiler: no plants.
 Sorry, ficus lovers.